DataDog/integrations-extras/README.md

 **`integration`** (required): This must match the name of your integration. (e.g. "my_integration").

 **`short_name`**: A more human-readable and abbreviated version of the metric name.
 For example, `postgresql.index_blocks_read` might be set to `idx blks read`.
 Aim for human-readability and easy understandability over brevity.
 Don't repeat the integration name.
 If you can't make the `short_name` shorter and easier to understand than the `metric_name`, leave this field empty.

+#### `requirements.txt`

+If you require any additional libraries, you can list them here and they will be automatically installed via pip when others use your integration.

 #### `test_my_integration.py`